 The active ingredients in the drug known as cocaine are derived from the coca plant.
 These plants grow in tropical conditions, and the leaves have been used as a stimulant by native people for centuries.
 Upon this discovery by pharmacists in the United States, it was integrated into everything from eye drops to soda pop.
-It would take a few decades for the government to realize that the substance is highly addictive, and it remains a drug of concern to this day.
+It would take a few decades for the government to realize that the substance is highly addictive and remains a drug of concern to this day.

 As with many of the drugs on our list, amphetamines were also initially promoted by the medical industry.
 Unlike cocaine, this substance is entirely created within a lab.
 When the lab consists of a back alley shed in the middle of nowhere, the creation has likely morphed into what is known as methamphetamine.
 Methamphetamine compounds are more potent and carry more risks than their amphetamine cousins.

-Those who drink alcohol to have a good time and become more outgoing at social gatherings might be surprised to learn that alcohol is actually a downer.
+Those who drink alcohol to have a good time and become more outgoing at social gatherings might be surprised to learn that alcohol is a downer.
 While the initial effects may provide a boost of inspiration, the longer-term results are that the nervous system becomes depressed.
-This explains the lack of coordination, mental processing declines, and eventual passing out that occurs when too much of it is consumed.
+This explains the lack of coordination, mental processing declines, and eventual passing out when too much of it is consumed.

 Of all of the drugs within the class of downers, heroin is the most notorious.
 It was introduced by pharmaceutical companies around the turn of the 20th century and was hailed as a miracle cure for pain.
 Physicians and the public quickly realized that the addictive nature of this drug far outweighed the clinical benefits, and its use fell out of favor.
 Since that time, other presentations of the drug have materialized to form the current prescription opioid addiction crisis.
-And, as a result, an increasing number of those who found themselves cut off from their prescription pain medications are seeking addiction relief through illicit heroin use.
+And as a result, an increasing number of those who found themselves cut off from their prescription pain medications are seeking addiction relief through illicit heroin use.

 Similar to alcohol, marijuana can produce both upper and downer effects.
 Overall, however, it works to depress the central nervous system.
 While there may be some debate as to whether it is possible to become physically dependent on marijuana, it is observable that those who smoke it regularly can develop a tolerance to the physical effects and a dependency on the psychological effects.

 Abuse of prescription drugs is on the rise in the United States, but it has existed since the inception of modern pharmacology.
-Prescription drugs typically mimic the effects which are found with illicit drug use, but their intention is to be used in a controlled and monitored manner.
-When used outside of the prescribed regimen, these medical uppers and downers evolve into a drug problem.
-Commonly abused prescription drugs currently include Oxycontin, Ritalin, Klonopin, Adderal, Ambien, and Xanax.
+Prescription drugs typically mimic the effects found with illicit drug use, but their intention is to be used in a controlled and monitored manner.
+When used outside the prescribed regimen, these medical uppers and downers evolve into a drug problem.
+Commonly abused prescription drugs include Oxycontin, Ritalin, Klonopin, Adderal, Ambien, and Xanax.